glorphindale/langohr.docs/articles/queues.md

 It is possible to query the number of messages sitting in the queue by declaring the queue with the `:passive` attribute set.
 The response (`queue.declare-ok` AMQP method) will include the number of messages along with other attributes.
-However, the amqp gem provides a convenience function `langohr.queue/status`:
+However, Langohr provides a convenience function `langohr.queue/status`:

 {% gist 7703ef627a4234b2cabe %}

 ## Querying the Number of Consumers On a Queue

 It is possible to query the number of consumers on a queue by declaring the queue with the ":passive" attribute set.
 The response (`queue.declare-ok` AMQP method) will include the number of consumers along with other attributes.
-However, the amqp gem provides a convenience function `langohr.queue/status`:
+However, Langohr provides a convenience function `langohr.queue/status`:

 {% gist adb53fc1201630a5199c %}